 The sweet tasting honey sounds like one of the nicest home remedy solutions.

 It is in theory going to keep the mouth hydrated and encourage the growth of the tissue that will heal the sore.

 You can repeat this several times a day.
 Be aware that honey contains sugars that can cause tooth decay.

 - Coconut oil

-Dab a little coconut oil onto the ulcer several times a day using a swab.
+Dab a little coconut oil onto the canker sore several times a day using a swab.

 The coconut has oil has antimicrobial components.
 It is also an anti-inflammatory compound and an analgesic.
-These properties will reduce the swelling and pain you experience because of the mouth ulcer.
+These properties will reduce the swelling and pain you experience because of the mouth canker sore.